hramos/react-native/.github/ISSUE_TEMPLATE.md

 <!--
   Please share a project that reproduces the issue.
   Ideally, create a new app using https://snack.expo.io/ and try to reproduce the issue in it.

-  This is a good guide to creating bug demos: https://stackoverflow.com/help/mcve -->
+-->